TechnicPepijn/bootstrap-notification-center/README.md

 - customClasses: custom CSS classes you'd like to add to your notification.

 `param` and `value` are only required if you're triggering your notification through a URL parameter.

+Check out the examples directory for examples of how all this works, in practice.